rg1107/FeedMee/README.md

 2. (a) You can run this code in debug mode in Android studio or..

-   (b) You can directly install the APK file on your mobile phones.
+   (b) You can directly install the app-debug.apk file on your mobile phones.

 ## APIs Used